Hydrometallurgy: Electrolysis

 Electrowinning and electrorefining respectively involve the recovery and purification of metals using electrodeposition of metals at the cathode, and either metal dissolution or a competing oxidation reaction at the anode.

 Precipitation

-Precipitation in hydrometallurgy involves the chemical precipitation of either metals and their compounds or of the contaminants from aqueous solutions.
-Precipitation will proceed when, through reagent addition, evaporation, pH change or temperature manipulation, any given species exceeds its limit of solubility.
+Precipitation in hydrometallurgy involves the chemical precipitation from aqueous solutions, either of metals and their compounds or of the contaminants.
+Precipitation will proceed when, through reagent addition, evaporation, pH change or temperature manipulation, the amount of a species present in the solution exceeds the maximum determined by its solubility.

+History

+In China in the 11th and 12th centuries, this technique was used to extract copper; this was used for much of the total copper production.
+In the 17th century it was used for the same purposes in Germany and Spain.